November 7th, 2007

 July 17th, 2009

-The Wingnuts play their longest game in team history by innings, losing 7-6 to the Lincoln Saltdogs at Haymarket Park on a 16th-inning home run from outfielder Deacon Burns.
+The Wingnuts play their longest game in team history by innings to date, losing 7-6 to the Lincoln Saltdogs at Haymarket Park on a 16th-inning home run from outfielder Deacon Burns.

 July 21st, 2009